zeebo/errs/README.md

 Some things to note:

-- The [Add][Add] method only adds to the group if the passed in error is non-nil.
+- The [Add][GroupAdd] method only adds to the group if the passed in error is non-nil.
-- The [Err][Err] method returns an error only if non-nil errors have been added, and additionally returns just the error if only one error was added.
+- The [Err][GroupErr] method returns an error only if non-nil errors have been added, and additionally returns just the error if only one error was added.
 Thus, we always have that if you only call `group.Add(err)`, then `group.Err() == err`.